strautomator/core/README.md

 If you want to download settings from Google Cloud Storage, you must define the `gcp.downloadSettings.bucket` (or via the `$SMU_gcp_downloadSettings_bucket` env variable).
 The default filename is `settings.secret.json`, but you can change that as well.
 The settings file downloaded from GCS will NOT persist on the disk.

 Please note that settings specific to the web server, API and other web-specific features are defined on files directly on the [Strautomator Web](https://github.com/strautomator/web).
-Same procedure, same naming convention.
+Same procedure, same logic.

 ### Database